equilibrium-eosdt/eosdt-js/README.md

 ### Liquidator
 Methods to get Liquidator contract parameters and exchange EOS and EOSDT in case of global shutdown.
 - `marginCallAndBuyoutEos` - performes margin call on a position and transfers specified amount of EOSDT to buyout freed EOS.
 - `transferEos` - sends EOS to Liquidator contract.
-In case of global shutdown, exchanges it for EOSDT.
+It is used to buyout surplus debt with discount.
 - `transferEosdt` - sends EOSDT to liquidator contract.
-In case of global shutdown, exchanges it for EOSDT.
+It is used to cancel bad debt and buyout liquidator EOS with discount.
+- `transferNut` - sends NUT tokens to liquidator contract.
+It is used to buyout EOS intended to be bought for NUT tokens (parameter "nut_collat_balance").
 - `getSurplusDebt` - returns amount of system surplus debt.
 - `getBadDebt` - returns amount of system bad debt.
 - `getEosBalance` - returns amount of EOS on liquidator contract balance.